 Bringing together researchers from a wide range of disciplines, the UBC Migration Cluster seeks to understand and engage in debate about the drivers and consequences of international migration through research, education, and outreach.

 The City of Vancouver is renowned for its innovative programs in the areas of sustainability, accessibility and inclusivity.

-SPPGA and the City of Vancouver have partnered together in various ways: In a working group of UBC and community partners to host an annual symposium on refugee and migration since 2016; on the Resilient Cities Policy Challenge in 2017 and as a MPPGA Global Policy Project on resilient cities in 2018; and as the host for municipal politics discussions and simulations as part of the annual Institute for Future Legislators.
+SPPGA and the City of Vancouver have partnered together in various ways: In a working group of UBC and community partners to host an annual symposium on refugee and migration since 2016; on the Resilient Cities Policy Challenge in 2017; as a MPPGA Global Policy Project client in 2018 and 2019; and as the host for municipal politics discussions and simulations as part of CSDI's annual Institute for Future Legislators.

 SPPGA and MOSAIC have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.

 Various UBC students have engaged in research projects to fill gaps identified by MOSAIC’s frontline staff and managers.

 MOSAIC is a registered charity serving immigrant, newcomer and refugee communities in Greater Vancouver for the past 40 years.